After the Fires…3 Top Tips for Daily Detox

 What depletes your glutathione?

 Eh, so much in everyday life.
 You’re constantly exposed to many toxic and harmful substances on a daily basis.
-You require considerable amounts of glutathione and metabolic energy to constantly detoxify it all.
+You require considerable amounts of glutathione to detoxify.

 These common substances and activities deplete your reserves.
-Avoid or minimize exposure whenever you can:
+Avoid or minimize exposure to these whenever you can:

 - Acetaminophen (Tylenol) and other pharmaceuticals;